ausaf-a/threedee/README.md

 # threedee
 Basic Three.JS starter environment for 3D Graphics programming using JavaScript.
+See it in action [here](https://ausaf.me/threedee).

 # motivation
 i think visualizing things is cool, but in 3d seemed hard. then i found three.js; i wanted to learn this library so that i can later build visualizations that use 3D graphics, since right now there don't seem to be many websites that use them.